-The WFU Humanities Institute, a member of the Consortium of Humanities Centers and Institutes (CHCI) and the National Humanities Alliance (NHA), establishes programs and provides funding for university faculty in the humanities and other fields of study engaging in humanistic inquiry and scholarship.
+The WFU Humanities Institute establishes programs and provides funding for university faculty in the humanities and other fields of study engaging in humanistic inquiry and scholarship.
+We are a member of the Consortium of Humanities Centers and Institutes (CHCI) and the National Humanities Alliance (NHA).

 The Institute also fosters collaboration among faculty, and between faculty and students, to generate new scholarship and creative work, inspire new directions in teaching, and create vibrant university wide networks in interdisciplinary humanities, digital humanities, narrative medicine, and the engaged humanities.
 Since its founding in 2010, the Institute has collaborated with more than 230 university faculty across disciplines in the humanities, arts, social sciences, sciences, and the schools of law, medicine, divinity,

 Do you have more questions?
 We are always on the lookout for interesting new ideas.
 Don’t hesitate to come by our office (Reynolda Hall, 3rd floor) or email us to discuss a concept.

 Many academic disciplines fall under this category, ranging from philosophy, history, and religion to modern and classical languages.
 At their core, the Humanities consider the enduring, as well the contingent, questions that have shaped the trajectories of human inquiry from the ancient past into the future.